mdoege/PyTuroChamp/README.md

 * maxnodes (Newt): How many nodes to search at most.
 Mainly useful for non-Blitz games to limit computation effort.
 * qplies: Quiescence search depth in plies
 * pstab: Piece-square table factor; 0 = no influence of PST
-* pdead: Select function for dead position evaluation
-    - 1 = more Turing-like and selective; it is only considered whether the capturing piece can itself be captured
-    - 2 = less selective; any capture by the other side counts
 * matetest: This switch selects whether mates or draws should also be evaluated at maximum search depth, not just the next move as in Turing's algorithm.
 It allows PTC to seek out or avoid mates and also avoid draws when it is ahead in material.
 This also works for Newt and SOMA, which also have a tendency to reeach a draw even when they are ahead in material, because their normal evaluation function does not include any draw rules.
 * pmtlen (Bernstein): Length of the Plausible Move Table
 * pmtstart (Bernstein): First ply where the PMT is used, so e.g. PMTSTART = 2 means that the PMT will not be used during the first two plies.